& Mental Health Practitioners

 BRIAN WELLING, BA, MA

 Brian is a registered psychologist and former instructor at both MacEwan University, where he taught psychology to undergraduates, and at St. Stephen’s College, where he trained practicum students enrolled in graduate programs in the Department of Psychotherapy and Spirituality.
 He has worked in community clinics, specialized multi-disciplinary teams in the inner city, and as a mental health consultant and trainer for front-line staff in programs funded by Children’s Services.
 Brian received his MA in Counselling Psychology at the Adler School of Professional Psychology in Vancouver.
-He also has training in psychodrama, Brain Spotting, hypnotherapy, and EMDR.
+He also has training in psychodrama, Brain Spotting, hypnotherapy, psychedelic integration, and EMDR.
 He is certified as an instructor in Mental Health First Aid, and as a peer-coach in Motivational Interviewing.
 Brian specializes in trauma treatment and addictions counselling, but also treats a variety of concerns.

 Brian is the driving force behind the Welling Centre.
 He views the human psyche as striving for balance, wholeness and growth.
 In his own pursuit of this, Brian enjoys spending time with his family, loves animals, music, movies, and is passionate about mythology, shamanism, and mysticism.